homebysix/recipe-robot/README.md

 You may still need to make a recipe the old fashioned way, if the Robot comes up empty.

+__App Store Apps__

+If you provide Recipe Robot with the path to an app that came from the Mac App Store, it will create an override for use with Nick McSpadden's [AppStoreApp recipes](https://github.com/autopkg/nmcspadden-recipes#appstoreapp-recipe).
+Please see the details in his README for requirements necessary to use these overrides.

 __A note about existing recipes__

 AutoPkg recipe authors put a lot of work into the recipes they write, and it's important that we respect that by refraining from uploading duplicate recipes to GitHub.